How to Make Millions Before Grandma Dies: Filming

 To accommodate for Usha's age, the crew implemented regular breaks during shooting to allow her to rest.
 According to Pat, scenes which featured Usha walking or talking with Putthipong took the most takes to complete, owing to her inexperience in acting and Pat's strict blocking requirements.
 He also stated Usha completed the film's "most challenging" scenes in one take, saying, "[Usha] is a magical person.
 She was unpredictable.
 Each take [from her] was a masterpiece".
 According to Jake Yancey of Hollywood Insider, How to Make Millions Before Grandma Dies uses strict opposing colors for its characters and settings to reinforce the film's overarching themes of generational and emotional difference.
 Pat refused to show the film's designers references to create its indoor sets and instructed them to solely use the screenplay as inspiration: the designer subsequently designed the indoor set depicting Mengju's home as a replica of his mother's.
 Many of the scenes were filmed without staged prior rehearsals involving dialogue and contained improvisation, with the cast revealing any rehearsals predominately focused on Pat's strict blocking and movement instructions.

 Although required by GDH to make abstract pitches regarding the film's themes to secure funding from potential investors, Pat refused to share any details of the film's themes with the cast, saying, "I wanted them to be completely present [while filming] and really open up to each other so when we hit record, [their acting] came out completely naturally".
-Pat was encouraged to favor wide shots and implement a slow pace for How to Make Millions Before Grandma Dies after being told it may not generate much box office return, saying, "Many people told me the film might not make much money [so] I treated [filming it] as if it might be my first and last feature.
+Pat was encouraged to favor wide shots and implement a slow pace for How to Make Millions Before Grandma Dies despite being told it may not generate much box office return, saying, "Many people told me the film might not make much money [so] I treated [filming it] as if it might be my first and last feature.
 I wanted it to feel timeless."